 50 things to do in the Christmas holidays with kids

-Christmas is almost upon us, and with it comes a couple of weeks of not having to set the alarm for the school run: woo hoo to that.
+Christmas will soon be upon us, and with it comes a couple of weeks of not having to set the alarm for the school run: woo hoo to that.
 So, aside from the Big Event itself, here's a list of 50 things to keep the kiddos busy right through until the mince pies have run out and it's time to get back into the classroom.

 Take an evening walk in your 'hood to check out the Christmas lights.